 So what the heck are Mod Melts?
 Made by Plaid (the makers of Mod Podge), Mod Melts are meltable sticks to use in your hot glue gun and melt into small-sized corresponding silicone molds.
 These make resin-style embellishments for to use in various crafts, scrapbooking, jewelry, hair accessories, etc. They started making the rounds on many a craft blog this year as a hot new crafting product.

-I had to wait until they finally came to my local craft store (I don't have the spare money or time to fly myself cross country to the big craft supply shows to get preview access to stuff like this).
-I'd wanted to get the sea glass clear sticks, but all that was left was the white, but there were a few cute molds to choose from.
+I had to wait until they finally came to my local craft store to buy some (I don't have the spare money or time to fly myself cross country to the big craft supply shows to get preview access to stuff like this).
+I'd wanted to get the sea glass clear sticks, but all that was left was the white.
+There were a few cute molds to choose from, but still kind of limited.

 They started turning out better (although nearly impossible to get completely bubble free), but I noticed I went through a lot of the material pretty quick.
 16 mini sticks cost about $6.99 and each mold was $5.99.
 4 sticks made about 2 dozen pieces, but obviously not all turned out useable, so it does add up.